Falls Among Older Adults

-Utahns 85 years of age and older had the highest rates of both fatal fall-related injuries and fall hospitalizations.(3) Almost two-thirds of Utahns aged 65+ who were hospitalized due to a fall were discharged to residential care or a rehabilitation facility.
-Only 32% were able to return home.
+Utahns aged 85+ had the highest rates of both fatal fall-related injuries and fall hospitalizations.(3) More than half of Utahns aged 65+ who were hospitalized due to a fall were discharged to residential care or a rehabilitation facility.
+Only 24% were able to return home.
 (4)

 Females of every age group had a significantly higher rate of fall hospitalizations than their male counterparts.(3)